Is a Japan Rail Pass Worth It in 2023?

 The best answer I can give you is this: It depends on your route.

-I know you want to hear a more clearcut answer than that.
+I know you want to hear a clearer answer than that.
 But let me explain and then I think you'll understand why I can't give you a straightforward answer.

-For example, the first time I went to Japan, I got a 14-Day Japan Rail Pass in Ordinary Class.
+- First Trip to Japan: I bought a 14-Day Japan Rail Pass in Ordinary Class.
 I was there for almost 3 weeks (19 days), and I traveled all over Japan.
 You can check out my Japan Itinerary here.
 I saved money buying the pass rather than individual tickets.

-However, the second time I visited Japan, I just visited Tokyo and 4 cities around Tokyo: Nikko, Hakone, Kamakura, and Kawaguchi-ko, and I bought individual tickets and a regional pass.
+- Second Trip to Japan: I didn't buy a JR pass.
+My trip included Tokyo and 4 cities around it: Nikko, Hakone, Kamakura, and Kawaguchi-ko, and I bought individual tickets and a regional pass.
 A JR Pass wouldn't have been worth it because I rarely took JR Trains.

 Comparing JR Pass with Individual Ticket Prices

 I was in Japan for 19 days, but I bought the 14-day pass because my first 4 days and my last day were in Tokyo.
-It was cheaper NOT to use my Japan Rail pass in Tokyo.
+It was cheaper NOT to use my Japan Rail pass while I was in Tokyo.

 Now let’s look at how much it would have cost me if I hadn’t bought the pass.
-These are the average price per ticket BEFORE October 1, 2023.
-These prices haven’t changed much in the past few years.
+These are the average price per ticket as of January 2024.

 You can easily figure out whether a Japan Rail Pass will be worth it for your own itinerary by looking up train routes on Google Maps, Hyperdia, or Navitime.